Periods on the pill – are they real or fake?

 Why do we have periods?

-Periods and fertility are inextricably linked.
+Periods and fertility are linked.
 Oestrogen and progesterone are hormones that play a vital role in periods and the all-round health of a woman.
 Dr Jerilynn Prior spoke to The Lowdown’s founder Alice and discussed this in more detail in our webinar; the lowdown on periods.

 Are periods on the pill real?